Maximize small study sessions for big Results + study less, get more done & Boost Productivity + Free Worksheet To Get Started

 - After a study session do you immediately move to the next activity?

 If you answered yes to any of these questions, then attention management could be the approach you need to start getting more with your small study sessions and stay on top of your schoolwork.

 How to Manage attention during small study sessions

 Being intentional with small study sessions means deciding ahead of time what to achieve, setting a time limit, managing our focus while studying, and doing a quick recap to adjust your approach for the next study session.
 Don’t worry if this feels like a lot because I have a free quick printable worksheet to help you quickly outline everything here and keep yourself on track.
 It will take one minute to work through and the results are big.

-If you are trying to study whenever you can and don’t have a daily plan, grab this free study planner and be intentional.
+If you are trying to study whenever you can and don’t have a daily plan, download my free study planner and be intentional.
 Start with a 30-minute study session every day.
 No matter what you have going on in life, I guarantee there are 30 minutes in your day to devote to study.

 Before You Begin Studying

 If you are winging your study sessions, this is the first place to start.
 When you don’t have a plan or goal to accomplish you will accomplish very little.
 Instead, you’ll spend time on unimportant things.
 First, decide what you want to accomplish.
 It might mean: